 5. From Pre-candidate to Candidate: Three Fields and the General Exam

 The Pre-candidate will engage in further course work (minimum 45 credits) as established in the study plan.
-In addition, he/she will work towards fulfilling a language requirement, as established in the language plan (download form as PDF).
-The student should select his course work such that he/she acquires a solid foundation in the field and builds expertise in an area of specialization, as well as prepares for the field exams.
+In addition, he/she will work towards fulfilling a language requirement, as established in the plan of language study.
+The student should select course work such that he/she acquires a solid foundation in the field and builds expertise in an area of specialization, as well as prepares for the field exams.
 The three fields represent areas of specialization but also span the broader range of the program area.
 The purpose is to assure that the student develops into a broadly versatile scholar.
 In order to maintain this broad range, linguistics students should have at least one field in literature, and literature students at least one field in linguistics.
 Each field is supervised by a faculty member; one of the fields can be taken outside the department.
 The nature and scope of the field exams is early on to be agreed on with the main advisor and the individual field advisors, who together constitute the student's supervisory committee.
 This committee will also oversee the General Examination, which again is intended to demonstrate the student's general knowledge of his/her program area.
 No later than the quarter prior to the exam date, the student should meet with the advisor to discuss exam preparation.
 In preparation for this meeting, the student should compile a list of classes taken and readings completed, so as to give the advisor a good idea of what the student already knows and what needs more work.
 On the basis of this information, an effective strategy for exam preparation can be devised.
 If successful, the student becomes a Candidate.

 6. From PhC to PhD: Writing the Dissertation